-We can also illustrate the Aharonov-Bohm Effect in an open geometry.
-In an open geometry the energy is not quantized, but rather it is determined ahead of time.
+We can optionally illustrate the Aharonov-Bohm Effect by considering an open geometry.
+In an open geometry the energy is not quantized: it is determined by scattering arrangement.
+If the energy potential floor is taken as a reference - the energy $E$ can be any positive value.
 We are looking for stationary states that solve the Schr\"{o}dinger equation for a given energy.
 These states are called "scattering states".
-Below we will discuss the Aharonov-Bohm effect in a "two slit" geometry and then in a "ring" geometry with leads.
+Below we discuss the Aharonov-Bohm effect in a "two slit" geometry, and later refer to a "ring" geometry (with leads).